Pan Am Flight 812: Sequence of events based on the final report

 At 15:18 UTC, the crew noticed that the number one ADF was "swinging" while ADF number two remained steady.
-Few seconds later, the crew of Flight 812 reported to Bali Control that he was over the station turning outbound descending to flight level 120.
-This was acknowledged by Bali Control and Flight 812 was then instructed to change over to Bali Tower.
+A few seconds later, the crew of Flight 812 reported to Bali Control that the plane was over the station turning outbound descending to flight level 120.
+That was acknowledged by Bali Control and Flight 812 was then instructed to change over to Bali Tower.
 After establishing contact with Bali Tower, Flight 812 reported that they were making outbound procedure at flight level 110 (approximately 11,000 ft) and requested for lower altitude.
-They were later cleared for lower altitude.
+The plane was later cleared for lower altitude.

 The crew of Flight 812 then decided to execute an early right turn on 263 degrees.
-The early execution of the right turn was caused by the malfunctioning ADF number one, which swung.
+The early execution of the right turn was caused by the malfunctioning ADF number one.
 The input was made since the crew assumed that they were nearing the NDB (Non-directional beacon).
 Investigators stated that the right hand turn was made at a position approximately 30 NM North of the beacon.

-Several attempts were made to regain proper indication on the ADFs after the turn, however this couldn't happen since the plane was "shielded" by the mountain.
-The crew then continued their approach and the plane subsequently impacted terrain.
+Several attempts were made to regain proper indication on the ADFs after the turn, but that couldn't be done because the plane was "shielded" by the mountain.
+The crew continued their approach and the plane subsequently crashed into the terrain.